 Ischia/Pithecusa] The city-state of Cuma was at

-ruling much of present-day Campania.
-The city, itself,
+much of present-day Campania.
+The city, itself, spread

-out well beyond the simple site of the
+out well beyond the simple site of the acropolis we see

 Rhodes, who were then forced to desert their own

 ("Parthenopean" still remains a common synonym for